 Power Bank

-Bringing a power bank might not be intuitive if you normally only charge your phone once a day or even once every two days.
-However, you will likely use your phone a lot more during your trip.
-Navigation, taking photos, finding a good restaurant to eat, checking the reviews of the shops/attractions, and using official apps of the popular theme parks (Disney and Universal Studios Japan), will all drain your phone’s battery.
+Bringing a power bank may not be intuitive if you normally charge your phone only once a day or even once every two days.
+However, you will likely use your phone more frequently during your trip.
+Navigation, taking photos, finding a good restaurant to eat, checking the reviews of shops/attractions, and using official apps of popular theme parks (Disney and Universal Studios Japan) will all drain your phone’s battery.

 Power banks are sold in many places.
 Depending on where you base, you might even find a vending machine selling it.
 Amazon also has many great deals from which you can choose.

-If the electric outlet where you come from isn’t type A, like in the United States, you need a power plug adapter if you plan to bring any electrical devices to Japan to charge them.
-Note that if the charger’s plug is a 3-prong plug, it is best to pack an adapter as well because most electric outlets in hotels in Japan look like the ones below the photo.
+If the electric outlet where you come from isn’t type A, like in the United States, you need a Japan travel power adapter if you plan to bring any electrical devices to Japan to charge them.
+Note that if the charger’s plug is a 3-prong plug, it is also advisable to pack a travel plug adapter for Japan, as most electric outlets in hotels in Japan resemble the ones shown in the photo below.

-Since you might also travel to other countries in the future, it is recommended that you get a universal travel plug adapter with USB ports.
+Since you might also travel to other countries in the future, it is recommended that you get a universal or Japan travel plug adapter with USB ports.

 Medicine and Deodorant

 Especially if you take prescribed medicine regularly, ensure the medicine is packed in your bag.
-But ensure you have checked the MHLW website for a list of medication that is allowed in Japan.
-When in doubt, please contact the Ministry of Health to confirm.
+But ensure you have checked the MHLW website for a list of medications that are allowed in Japan.
+When in doubt, please get in touch with the Ministry of Health to confirm.
 The contact detail is listed at the bottom of the MHLW website.

 It is also recommended that you bring some cold medicine and cough drops.
 The dosage in each country can differ, so what works for the Japanese might not work well for you.
 Some people also bring painkillers and deodorant while they travel in Japan.

-Moreover, you might also want to pack some motion sickness pills for a comfortable flight and even a bus trip in Japan if that is a part of your itinerary.
+Moreover, you may also want to pack some motion sickness pills for a comfortable flight and a bus trip in Japan, if that is part of your itinerary.

 Plastic Bags

-More and more shops have started charging for plastic bags in Japan.
+Increasingly, shops in Japan have begun charging for plastic bags.
 Bringing a couple of plastic bags can not only save you money but also be more environmentally friendly.
 You can use the bags for food and small items from the convenience store.
-In addition, the bags can hold your trash when there is no garbage bin near you.
+Additionally, the bags can hold your trash when there is no garbage bin nearby.

 Keep in mind that trash bins are usually only found at train stations or attractions.
 Not all malls have them either.
 The Japanese usually bring their garbage home to dispose of it.
 As a tourist, you can chuck small items in your room’s bin.

 Important: If you want to dispose of large items, such as your old suitcase, please contact your hotel’s concierge.
-You will likely be charged a small fee, but this is the rule that the locals follow.
+You will likely be charged a small fee, but this is the standard practice followed by the locals.

 A Good Pair of Walking Shoes

-When visiting Japan, most people accumulate more than 15,000 steps in a single day.
+When visiting Japan, most people accumulate more than 15,000 steps per day.
 Thus, a good pair of walking shoes is essential.

 If you plan to wear sandals in summer, bring a pair of socks.
-Many traditional-style attractions, such as temples, require shoes to be removed to enter the buildings.
+Many traditional-style attractions, such as temples, require visitors to remove their shoes before entering the buildings.
 Wearing socks is seen as a basic manner of walking on a tatami mat-covered room, especially if you want to participate in a tea ceremony.

 If you see the sign “土足禁止” by the door at any attraction in Japan, prepare to take off your shoes.